Nurturing Children, Supporting Communities,

 - Planned Giving:

-- Bequests: Giving a charitable contribution through your will leaves a lasting imprint.
+- Bequests: Giving a charitable donation through your will leaves a lasting imprint.
 Sample language would be: I, [Full Name], give, devise and bequeath to the Montana Children's Trust Fund located in Helena, Montana, the sum of [Amount] dollars (or [Amount] percent) of the residue of my estate (or other personal property appropriately described) to be used as its Board of Directors shall deem advisable to best promote the Montana Children's Trust Fund's objectives.

 - Deferred Gift Annuities: You can give your stock to the Montana Children's Trust Fund and receive an immediate charitable tax deduction.
 The annuity can make annual retirement income payments to you for the rest of your life.
 Work with your estate or tax planner to ensure proper documentation and tax credit for donation.